Ponzi Schemes and the SEC Whistleblower Program

 To report a Ponzi scheme and qualify for an award under the SEC Whistleblower Program, the SEC requires that whistleblowers or their attorneys report the tip online through the SEC’s Tip, Complaint or Referral Portal or mail/fax a Form TCR to the SEC Office of the Whistleblower.
 Prior to submitting a tip, whistleblowers should consult with an experienced whistleblower attorney and review the SEC whistleblower rules to, among other things, understand eligibility rules and consider the factors that can significantly increase or decrease the size of a future whistleblower award.

-SEC Targets Ponzi Schemes in Fiscal Year 2018
+SEC Targets Ponzi Schemes

 - A Ponzi scheme that raised more than $1.2 billion from thousands of retail investors.